Do Go On - 396 - Rosemary Brown: A Musical Seance

 How is that possible?

-Yeah, from your place to here, it doesn't seem like there should be a farm.
+Yeah, from your place to hear, it doesn't seem like there should be a farm.

-I don't know if it was, like, farm, farm.
+And I don't know if it was like a hobby farm, farm.

 Like the Collingwood Children's Farm?